Ormiston Six Villages Academy

 Ormiston Six Villages Academy (formerly Westergate Community School) is a coeducational secondary school for 11 to 16-year-old students (Y7-11) with academy status, located in Westergate, West Sussex, England.

+The six villages are Barnham, Eastergate, Westergate, Walberton, Fontwell and Yapton.

 The school converted to academy status on 1 November 2013 and is part of the Ormiston Academies Trust.

+The academy was recently rated as ‘Good’ by Ofsted in their most recent inspection occurring in 2022.